kaplana/cos126webv2/content/assignments/hello.md

 | Total                |  40      |

 - You must repeat the _Collaboration Policy Quiz_ until you answer **all** questions correctly; otherwise, you will not receive credit for any programming assignment.
-- Submissions without any comments will receive style deductions.
+- Submissions without any comments may receive style deductions.
-- Submissions with Checkstyle errors/warnings will receive deductions.
+- Submissions with Checkstyle errors/warnings may receive deductions.
 - Code that is not properly formatted will also receive style deductions.
-(Hint - in IntelliJ, use Code → Reformat Code.)
+(Hint - in IntelliJ, use *Code → Reformat Code*.)

 ### **Enrichment**